Paddington Bear Class

 - Norsheen Pervez

-Paddington Bear class is a Phase 1 class comprising 10 pupils taught and supported by class teacher Beth and teaching assistants Kerry, Norsheen and Vanessa.
+Paddington Bear class is a ‘Hollow’ class comprising 7 pupils taught and supported by class teachers Beth & Kelly and teaching assistants Norsheen and Nessa.
 The pupils in Paddington Bear class are following the Discovery pathway of learning with our curriculum drivers of Communication, Independence and Community underpinning everything we do.
 Pupils routinely access a range of therapies and interventions including TACPAC, Attention Autism, Intensive Interaction, sensory circuits and physiotherapy.
 We enjoy learning in the classroom and in our outside area as well as across other outdoor spaces on the school site.

-- English: we will be reading and exploring the Victorian tale ‘Goldilocks and the Three Bears’ exploring the story of Goldilocks in the Three Bears house, especially the sizes.
-We will handle the book, looking at pictures and turning pages.
-We will continue to improve our writing skills through fine motor and gross motor development and begin to explore different tools and surface with which and onto which we can make marks.
+- English: we will be listen to stories including Paddington Bear and Julia Donaldson’s Who’s in the Farm, exploring the stories in a sensory way as well as handling books, looking at pictures and turning pages.
+We will continue to improve our writing skills through fine motor and gross motor development and begin to explore different tolls and surface with which and onto which we can make marks.

 - Phonics: we will continue to develop our knowledge and skills in rhythm and rhyme, instrumental sounds, environmental sounds and vocal sounds through practical and sensory experiences.

-- P.E.: P.E. will take place on Monday afternoon in the Multi-use Games Area (M.U.G.A) outside, weather permitting and on a Tuesday morning in the hall.
-Tuesday’s session will be based on Athletics, this half-term focusing on track and field – ‘throwing’ activities.
+- P.E.: P.E. will take place on Monday afternoon in the Multi-use Games Area (M.U.G.A) outside, weather permitting and on a Wednesday morning in the hall.
+Wednesday’s session will be based on Athletics which is our P.E. focus this half-term.
+We will be developing our skills of throwing, catching, rolling and competing in running/walking/crawling races.
 Our Monday MUGA session will focus on getting active: running, skipping, jumping and so on.

 School will have a continued focus on ‘Outside Learning in all Weathers’ this year, with this in mind if possible please ensure that on each day your child has a suitable clothing for the weather conditions, as well as sun cream and a hat if necessary.